-Founded by Choral Arts’ Associate Conductor and Pianist, Brandon Straub, the ensemble is currently in its second season and is comprised of “all-star” singers from area high schools, many of whom have directors who sing with the Choral Arts Chorus and Chamber Singers.
+Founded by Choral Arts’ Associate Conductor and Pianist, Brandon Straub, the ensemble is beginning its third season and is comprised of “all-star” singers from area high schools, many of whom have directors who sing with the Choral Arts Chorus and Chamber Singers.

 Choral Arts is currently recruiting rising 9th through 12th grade students for membership in the Youth Choir.
 Please fill out our audition request form and a member of our staff will contact you to schedule an audition.